Academy Highlights

 This year is an exciting one at Lift for Life Academy as it is the first year that we are a complete K-12 school, a dream come true and one that will allow us to teach, encourage and inspire children from a young age through their high school years.

 We are also committed to Project-Based Learning where students experience hands-on learning, research, and exercise voice and choice.
 After Covid, we created instructional model centers built around Competency-Based Learning to truly meet the needs of our students.
-We also recognize the importance of the arts - music, art, fashion, construction, culinary and anything else that’s going to create that spark in the eyes of our students.
+We also recognize the importance of the arts - music, art, fashion, construction, culinary and other passions that’s going to create that spark in the eyes of our students.

 In closing, here are some highlights about our Academy: